kimbring2/minecraft_ai/README.md

 Performance video after adding RNN : https://youtu.be/5bMTUvPmCuQ

 ## Making item task
-We could isolate and learn only the data that created a particular item in the provided dataset, but the result was not as good as Treechop, so this part is about using Rule base Were determined.
+We were able to train the network by extracting only a part of a specific item in the provided data set.
+However, because the learning result was not as good as Treechop, we decided to use Rule base here.